Extended Schur functions and bases related by involutions: Abstract

 \section{Abstract}

-We introduce two new bases of $QSym$, the flipped extended Schur functions and the backward extended Schur functions, as well as their duals in \textit{NSym}, the flipped shin functions and backward shin functions.
+We introduce two new bases of $QSym$, the reverse extended Schur functions and the row-strict reverse extended Schur functions, as well as their duals in \textit{NSym}, the reverse shin functions and row-strict reverse shin functions.
 These bases are the images of the extended Schur basis and shin basis under the involutions $\rho$ and $\omega$, which generalize the classical involution $\omega$ on the symmetric functions.
 In addition, we prove a Jacobi-Trudi rule for certain shin functions using creation operators.
 We define skew extended Schur functions and skew-II extended Schur functions based on left and right actions of \textit{NSym} and $QSym$ respectively.
-We then use the involutions $\rho$ and $\omega$ to translate these and other known results to our flipped and backward bases.
+We then use the involutions $\rho$ and $\omega$ to translate these and other known results to our reverse and row-strict reverse bases.\\